Total Blocking Time is the most important metric (along with LCP) for your score in Google's PageSpeed Insights.

-This is a result of the latest update to the technology that powers PSI - Lighthouse.
+This is a result of an update to the technology that powers PSI - Lighthouse.

-The current version of Lighthouse (v6) affected all the old metrics.
+Version 6 of Lighthouse changed up all the old metrics.

-Most importantly, it removed First CPU Idle (FCI) and First Meaningful Paint (FMP) while adding TBT, LCP and CLS to the mix.
+Most specifically, it removed First CPU Idle (FCI) and First Meaningful Paint (FMP) while adding TBT, LCP and CLS to the mix.

 As you can see, TBT is a big deal right now.
 And there are a few reasons for that.